beaverbuilder/documentation/docs/beaver-builder/account/license/renew.md

 For these reasons, if you decide not to renew your license, we advise you to start thinking about moving your content to another solution.
 :::

-If you want to stop using Beaver Builder entirely, see the [Uninstall](settings/tools.md#uninstall) section on the [Tools](settings/tools.md) article.